sambacha/openzeppelin-splinter/README.md

 openzeppelin-solidity-2.3.0 was FIRST created on 2021-03-16T03:45:43.211Z

+### Additional comments

+> Helpful but not directly attributable

-##### How can a package resolve a dependency that was published AFTER its latest release?
+##### Additional factors (non substantive) How can a package resolve a dependency that was published AFTER its latest release?

 > Possibly that this information is obfuscated by normal OS tooling via the way `npm pack` works: https://github.com/npm/cli/commit/58d2aa58d5f9c4db49f57a5f33952b3106778669#diff-eabad0b45ec780b8b57ae6e3d47fd7d063680bea3acdc6b98a4b45ba3b808ccc